learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 recipe.flour = '1/2 cup';
 ```

+Try both approaches out in REPL and verify that they yield the same results.

+Note that the `Object` being passed as the first argument &mdash; in this case,
+recipe &mdash; is modified and returned at the end.
+So simply using
+`Object.assign()` does not make our function nondestructive.
+So how do we solve
+that problem?
+Well, the first argument we pass **does not need to be an existing
+`Object`**!

 A common pattern for `Object.assign()` is to provide an empty `Object` as the
 first argument.
 That way we're composing an entirely new `Object` instead of
 modifying or overwriting the properties of an existing `Object`.
 This pattern